The best ice fishing lakes in Utah deliver every time that anglers make the trip to the hard water.

 Deer Creek is a short drive from Provo and 45 minutes or so from Salt Lake City.

-It’s a highly used recreational lake in the summertime and a top-rated ice fishing destination in the winter.
+It’s a highly used recreational lake in the summertime (including being on our list of best fly fishing waters in Utah), but it’s also a top-rated ice fishing destination in the winter.

 Depending on temperatures, it might not freeze until mid-January.
 It’s possible to have years that it only partially freezes, with only sections of safe ice.